+- EEM is just like every other market.
+The recent surge has taken it well into 3-standard deviation territory.

-- EEM continues to underperform but did finally breakout above resistance.
-The next target will be the old highs. - With the "buy signal" extremely extended, the set up to add exposure is not present.
-Be patient for a correction that does not violate our stop. - EEM has tested, and held the 61.8% Fibonacci retracement level, so if it can break above the recent high, that will continue the bullish trend. - The Dollar (Last chart) is the key to our international positioning.
-The dollar looks to have confirmed a break lower which should support our thesis of adding back international exposure. - Short-Term Positioning: Neutral Last Week: Hold positions - o This Week: Hold positions
+- With the "buy signal" extremely extended, a correction is coming so be patient to add exposure assuming stop levels are not violated.

+- EEM has tested, and held the 61.8% Fibonacci retracement level, so if it can break above the recent high, that will continue the bullish trend.

+- The Dollar (Last chart) is the key to our international positioning.
+The dollar looks to have confirmed a break lower which should support our thesis of adding back international exposure.

+- Short-Term Positioning: Neutral

+- Last Week: Hold positions

+- This Week: Hold positions

-- Stop-loss set at \$43 - Long-Term Positioning: Neutral
+- Stop-loss set at \$43

+- Long-Term Positioning: Neutral